Carrie Chapman Catt: Early life

+Marriage

 In February 1885, Catt married newspaper editor Leo Chapman.
 She remained with her parents on the family farm in Iowa when her husband traveled to California to find a job and a place for them to live.
 Catt left for California after receiving a telegram that her husband was ill with typhoid fever.
-While she was en route, Catt learned that her husband died in August 1886.
+While she was enroute, Catt learned that her husband died in August 1886.
 She remained for a while in San Francisco, where she wrote freelance articles and canvassed for newspaper ads, but she returned to Iowa in 1887.

-She was a young widow of 28- and 29-years old when she wrote "Zenobia" (1887) and "The American Sovereign (1888).
+She was a young 28- and 29-year-old widow when she wrote "Zenobia" (1887) and "The American Sovereign" (1888).
 In 1890, she married George Catt, a wealthy engineer and alumnus of Iowa State University.
-Catt continued to lecture and wrote "Subject and Sovereign" in 1893 and "Danger to Our Government" in 1894.
+Catt continued to lecture and wrote the speeches "Subject and Sovereign" in 1893 and "Danger to Our Government" in 1894.
 George Catt also encouraged her involvement in women's suffrage.
-Their marriage allowed her to spend a good part of each year on the road campaigning for suffrage, a cause she had become involved with during the late 1880s.
+As a result, she was able to spend a good part of each year on the road campaigning for suffrage, a cause she had become involved with during the late 1880s.